dgraph-io/dgraph/wiki/content/query-language/index.md

 ##### Usage at root

-Query Example: All nodes that have `name` containing terms `indiana` and `jones`, returning the english name and genre in english.
+Query Example: All nodes that have `name` containing terms `indiana` and `jones`, returning the English name and genre in English.

 {{< runnable >}}
 {